nishalrai/nishalrai.github.io/_posts/2023-01-01-deserializing-the-deserialization-attack.md

 I was solving one of the active box in HTB where I encountered some interesting Deserialization vulnerability.
 Although I managed to solve the box, I was more curious about the exploitation of deserialization vulnerability in different languages.
 Therefore this blog contains the walkthrough for deserialization attacks on Java, PHP, Python and Node.

-The walkthrough is based on the lab https://github.com/NotSoSecure/NotSoCereal-Lab

 Before jumping into the attacks, lets first clear the concept of serialization and deserialization.